jarikomppa/nextfli/README.md

 ## Linux and Mac support

 The project was written on windows, but everything should be relatively portable.
+Just hit all the cpp files with a c++ compiler.
+On linux, you need -lpthread.

+Portability issues?
+Optimizations?
 Pull requests are welcome.

+Note that due to the way file masks work in linux, you'll need to put the file mask in quotes, e.g:

+    nextfli output.flx "myanim/img*.png"

 ## Why is it so slow?